Salsa macha with nuts

 How spicy is it?

 This salsa can feed an entire crowd because it is VERY spicy and the servings will be in small amounts.
 Go ahead and taste it, recognize how much of it you can tolerate.
-One thing is for sure, when its time to serve you will be less generous but drawn in like a magnet.
-The name salsa “macha” its starting to make more sense now?
+One thing is for sure, when it’s time to serve you will be less generous but drawn in like a magnet.
+The name salsa “macha” is starting to make more sense now?
 In spanish, it means “brave” and no matter how spicy it comes out, it is irresistible.
-Its so delicious, packed in flavor and even a small spoonful contains powerful flavors to enhance and complement any dish.
+It’s so delicious, packed in flavor and even a small spoonful contains powerful flavors to enhance and complement any dish.

 Secret ingredients